TheM1ddleM1n/LinuxChromeOS/README.md

 if you want detailed explanation use youtube tutorials or smth

-Edit 6: python is the easiest coding language!
+Edit: python is the easiest coding language to learn!